zSynctic/AutoClicker/README.md

 - Virus Free

-*Warning: When running AutoClicker.exe a Blue Window Will Probably Popup.* \
+*Warning: When running AutoClicker.exe a Blue Window Might Popup.* \
 To Run The Application You Have To Press **More Info** And Then **Run Anyways**.

 © zSynctic